nts 5.2.3 copy "nts: ^5.2.3" to clipboard

 );

-The absolute path should come from a trusted source (a packaged install location, an environment variable owned by the deploying operator, etc.) — not from a relative lookup against the working directory.
-Flutter callers can keep using the bare await NtsRustLib.init() form: Native Assets supplies the load path before the relative fallback can fire.
+Flutter callers can keep using the bare await NtsRustLib.init() form: the Native Assets pipeline supplies the load path before the relative fallback can fire.

 API summary #